Can I copy portions of published works to use as class handouts?

 You are permitted to copy or adapt all or part of work that has expired into the public domain.

 If the Source is from Library Licenced Databases:

 Use of licensed material is governed by contractual agreement.

-If the licence agreements do not permit copying for course packs, you can post a persistent link on your course website.
+If the license agreements do not permit copying for course packs, you can still post a persistent link on your course website.